Saskia-Dwarshuis/UDIM-Tile-Combiner-Script/README.md

 // Explanation of section

+// Default

+// Previous Session

+// User Defined Preferences

+// Reset Current Folder Paths

 #### Other Script Settings

 *Folder selection shortcut mode* checkbox— If enabled, the second folder selection dialog (the destination folder, typically) will open with the file path of the first folder selection (the source folder, typically).
 If disabled, the folder selection dialog will always open at the desktop.

 *“Script completed!” alert* checkbox— If enabled, an alert will run at the end of the combining process.

 *Ignore image overwriting warnings* checkbox— If enabled, the combining script will ignore any image overwrite warnings.
 If disabled, an alert will sound for each image overwritten, requiring the user to allow or skip the overwrite.